There are special proceedures and restrictions on this event because of the COVID-19 safety plan. Riders must

-The Southern loop of this figure 8 course begins with an easy spin on River Rd along the Delaware South of Portland.
-This brief warmup soon ends when you reach the challenging gravel climb up Marshfield Dr followed by the scenic (but also gravel, suitable for most tires) descent on Shady Lane that returns to the river.
+The Southern loop of this figure 8 course begins with an easy spin for a few miles on flat River Rd along the Delaware South of Portland.
 After a few rollers approaching Riverton, we switch to the NJ side at Belvidere and ride by Foul Rift using yet another rolling "River Rd".
 Eventually we return back to PA at the Free Bridge into Easton.

-Rather than using the usual College Ave / Cattell St climb over Paxinosa Ridge, we take the more strenuous direct route through Lafayette College up and over the ridge summiting near St Anthony's Nose.
+Rather than using the usual College Ave / Cattell St climb over Paxinosa Ridge, we take the more strenuous direct route through Lafayette College up and over the ridge summiting near St Anthony's Nose, the peak of the "mini water gap" formed by Chestnut Hill.
 After a scenic descent along the ridge, we turn North up along Mud Run towards a controle stop in Wind Gap.
 Next, we turn East to ride along the southern base of Blue Mountain through Pen Argyl and eventually past Lake Minsi.
 A long gradual descent leads to Portland.
 Not quite halfway done (mi 55) you now are in close proximity to your car.
 If you'd like, you can reprovision now to avoid the need for entering any businesses.